 A legend returns: July 1, 2017.
 The famed Gold Course revered for its iconic collection of par threes and renowned designer Robert Trent Jones, Sr. has undergone a comprehensive reawakening to include all tees, fairways, greens, bunkers and clubhouse.
 Rees Jones, son of famed course architect, will be overseeing the renovation of his father’s masterpiece.

 The entire golf course will be re-grassed, featuring Northbridge Bermuda and 007 Bent.
 All bunkers have been rebuilt using the “Better Billy Bunker” construction technique to improve the drainage, look and playability.
-Additional upgrades will include the addition of nine "Forward" tees, re-leveling all remaining tees, reconstruction of four green complexes & resurfacing of all remaining greens, a substantial expansion of the practice putting green, the creation of a Short Game Practice Area, the addition of "target greens" on the practice range, fairways grading and the installation of additional drainage infrastructure.
+Additional upgrades will include the addition of eight "Forward" tees, re-leveling all remaining tees, reconstruction of four green complexes & resurfacing of all remaining greens, a substantial expansion of the practice putting green, the creation of a Short Game Practice Area, the addition of "target greens" on the practice range, fairways grading and the installation of additional drainage infrastructure.

 For over 50 years, the Gold Course has been recognized as one of the best examples of traditional golf course architecture in the world.
 Mr. Jones called it his “finest design”, a masterpiece that has helped shape history.
 The island-green par three 16th, ranked among Golf Magazine’s top 500 holes in the world, has clearly influenced modern golf architecture.
 The course’s famous collection of par threes is widely regarded as the game’s finest.